Last Updated on 2 weeks by Eva

 First and foremost, it depends on your pre-pregnancy shape and size and also partially on your genes.
 If you gained too much weight (more than 13,5kg /2st 2lb) during your pregnancy or it wasn’t your first pregnancy, you have to give your postpartum belly more time to recover.

 I’ve gained and lost baby weight twice already.
 Gosh, it was hard.

-I’ve struggled a lot and tried many tricks.
-Still, I am not even close to my “perfect” shape and size, but I can definitely tell what has worked for me on my postpartum weight loss journey so far.
+I’ve struggled a lot and tried many tricks and I can tell what has worked for me on my postpartum weight loss journey so far.

 First of all, it all comes down to two essential things: